-Site rental revenues are received from other broadcast transmission service providers (primarily NTL) and wireless communications companies, including all four U.K. cellular operators (Cellnet, Vodafone, One20ne and Orange).
-As of December 31, 1998, approximately 200 companies rented space on approximately 514 of CTI's 919 towers and rooftops.
+Site rental revenues are received from other broadcast transmission service providers (primarily NTL) and wireless communications companies, including all four U.K. cellular operators (Cellnet, Vodafone, One2One and Orange).
+As of December 31, 1998, approximately 200 companies rented space on approximately 514 of CTSH's 919 towers and rooftops.
 Site rental revenues are generally recognized on a monthly basis under lease agreements with original terms of three to twelve years.
 Such lease agreements generally require annual payments in advance, and include rental rate adjustment provisions between one and three years from the commencement of the lease.
-Site rental revenues are expected to become an increasing portion of CTI's total U.K. revenue base, and the Company believes that the demand for site rental from communication service providers will increase in line with the expected growth of these communication services in the United Kingdom.
+Site rental revenues are expected to become an increasing portion of CTSH's total U.K. revenue base, and we believe that the demand for site rental from communication service providers will increase in line with the expected growth of these communication services in the United Kingdom.

-Network services revenues consist of (1) network design and site selection, site acquisition, site development and antenna installation (collectively, 'network design and development") and (2) site management and other services.
-Network design and development services are provided to (1) a number of broadcasting and related organizations, both in the United Kingdom and other countries; (2) all four U.K. cellular operators; and (3) a number of other wireless communications companies, including Dolphin and Highway One.
-These services are usually subject to a competitive bid, although a significant proportion result from an operator coming onto an existing CTI site.
+Network services revenues consist of (1) network design and site selection, site acquisition, site development and antenna installation and (2) site management and other services.
+Network design and development and related services are provided to:

+- a number of broadcasting and related organizations, both in the United Kingdom and other countries; - (2) all four U.K. cellular operators; and - (3) a number of other wireless communications companies, including Dolphin and Highway One.

+These services are usually subject to a competitive bid, although a significant proportion result from an operator coming onto an existing CTSH site.
 Revenues from such services are recognized on either a fixed price or a time and materials basis.
 Site management and other services, consisting of both network monitoring and equipment maintenance, are carried out in the United Kingdom for a number of emergency service organizations.
-Revenues for such services are received under contracts with original terms of between three and five years.
-They provide for fixed prices with respect to network monitoring and variable pricing dependent on the level of equipment maintenance carried out in a given period.
+CTSH receives revenues for such services under contracts with original terms of between three and five years.
+Such contracts provide fixed prices for network monitoring and variable pricing dependent on the level of equipment maintenance carried out in a given period.

-Costs of operations for broadcast transmission services consist primarily of employee compensation and related benefits costs, utilities, rental payments under the Site-Sharing Agreement with NTL, circuit costs and repairs and maintenance on both transmission equipment and structures.
+Costs of operations for broadcast transmission services consist primarily of:

+- .employee compensation and related benefits costs; - .utilities; - .rental payments under the site-sharing agreement with NTL; - .telephone and utility service costs; and - .repairs and maintenance on both transmission equipment and structures.